shedcollective/serverbackup/README.md

 1. ~~Other database patterns/make chosen databases configurable.~~ (v1.1.0)
 2. ~~Specify username and password.~~ (v2.1.0)
 3. Implement a more secure way of storing the MySQL credentials.
+4. Better logging.
+  1. Show the size of the folder we’re about to archive
+  2. Time stamp each line
+5. Exclude certain paths (e.g caches and logs)
+6. Backup directories and databases individually and push/purge as we go (basically reduce the amount of data on the server at any one time)